tomicapretto/etc/lessons/lesson_02.md

 ```

 <!-- #region slideshow={"slide_type": "notes"} -->
-And that's not all!
+And that's not all folks!
 We can also add extra layers of information.
 For example, we can visualize percentiles on top of the distribution to get richer insights.

 We overlay the 80% percentile and it confirms with numbers what we've been seeing so far: the dataset contains mostly small fish.
 8 out of 10 fish in the data weigh 700 grams or less!
 <!-- #endregion -->